darienmt/darienmt.github.io/_posts/2016-03-23-advent-of-code-day-23.markdown

 {% gist 3fd35d232070e308cbec306a394149bb %}

 # Second puzzle
-The second puzzle only change the initial value of register a to 1.
+The second puzzle only changes the initial value of register a to 1.
 We still need to find the value of register b after the execution finished:

 {% gist d056ef8e7eb8a3643e80eac45f30f73d %}